2009 Cripple Creek Greenhouse with Junior Master Gardeners

 The Teller County Master Gardeners are gardeners from the local community who attend an 11-week training to hone their skills and then volunteer their knowledge and time back to the community in a variety of ways.

-Teller County Online Gardening Course for $40
+We also have an Online Gardening Course for $40 that covers:

 - Soils, Fertilizers, and Mulch